nosana-ci/learn.nosana.com/docs/job-definition/README.md

 # Job Definition

-Learn about job definitions, including schemas, endpoints, and literals.

-## Overview

-Job definitions specify how your workloads should be executed on the Nosana network.
+The Nosana Job schema allows us to create a job definition and specify the parameters needed for our job.

 ## Topics